 Unless authorised by your rental provider, you will not be permitted to drive your rental car past the snow line in Jindabyne in New South Wales or Bright in Victoria.

 Renting a car for snow travel can be a little bit confusing.
-Some providers, such as Hertz, Thrifty, and Europcar, have different rates, terms and conditions, and exceptions when it comes to driving their vehicles in areas labelled ‘snow zones’.
+Some providers have different rates, terms and conditions, and exceptions when it comes to driving their vehicles in areas labelled ‘snow zones’.
 It’s best to check with your rental provider around their protection options for driving in the snow.
 You may also contact our Customer Care Team if you have concerns regarding protection options on your car rental booking.

 Want to know more about rental car rules?
 Check out our page on driving a rental car in Australia.